AntiX: Flavors

-These four antiX versions were joined by MEPIS in 2014, developed in cooperation with the MEPIS community to form MX Linux.
-MX Linux uses Xfce as the default desktop environment, is based directly on Debian Stable, is highly stable and gives solid performance from a medium-sized footprint.
+antiX versions were joined by MEPIS in 2014, developed in cooperation with the MEPIS community to form MX Linux.
+MX Linux uses Xfce as the default desktop environment, is based directly on Debian Stable, and gives solid performance from a medium-sized footprint.
 Since November 2016, MX Linux is listed as a separate distro on DistroWatch.

 Releases

 The releases of antiX are named after prominent left-wing figures, groups and revolutionaries.